GoInterject/GoInterject.github.io/wDeveloper/SetupjDataPortal.md

 ### Order By

-The **OrderBy** parameter accepts a valid SQL statement that will be applied to the data result.
-In this section you will add a value for this parameter in order to order the results.
+The **OrderBy** parameter accepts comma separated values of column names that will be used to sort the data result set.
+In this section you will add a value for this parameter to order the results.

 First select the jDataPortal function by putting the cursor inside the name and click the **fx** button to bring up Excel's Function Wizard.